Using Humble Inquiry Questioning in Coaching (1 Day Class)

-Formerly known as Coaching Lean Problem Solving Thinking.
+Formerly known as Basic Techniques for Humble Inquiry.
 We regularly PDCA our workshops and make improvements which may necessitate a title change.
-If you have previously taken Coaching Lean Problem Solving Thinking, we do not recommend that you take this course.
+If you have previously taken Basic Techniques for Humble Inquiry, we do not recommend that you take this course.

 The purpose of this one-day workshop is to help lean leaders and change agents understand the importance of the role of the developmental coach in improving value-stream performance and develop the basic skills and perspectives to function effectively in that role.

 Specifically, the program will introduce the questioning technique of Humble Inquiry that can be used to lead others through problem solving and implementing lean improvements - without taking over the problem solving thinking.

 Workshop Activities: Participants will be facilitated as they:

 - Look at the common image of the coach and examine the realities of the role.